eduvpn/documentation/CUSTOM_BRANDING.md

 # Introduction

-This document describes how to apply your own branding (style and e.g. logo) for the VPN user and admin portal.
+This document describes how to apply your own branding (style and e.g. logo) to the portal.

 # Template Overriding

 The portals use templates, located in the following folders:

     /usr/share/vpn-user-portal/views

-    /usr/share/vpn-admin-portal/views
+You can copy the `base.php` from this folder to `/etc/vpn-user-portal/views/base.php` and modify it to override the defaults.

-You can copy the `base.php` from these folders to `/etc/vpn-user-portal/views/base.php` and `/etc/vpn-admin-portal/views/base.php` respectively and modify them to override the defaults.
 For instance by adding an extra line pointing to an additional CSS file.

 **NOTE**: It is NOT recommended to update other templates than `base.php` as they MAY break future software updates.
 We do NOT guarantee template